betacarrot99/betacarrot99/README.md

 - 💞️ I’m looking to collaborate on items related to quant finance.
 - 🧳 I'm looking for a job for quant roles in all asset classes (equity, indices, fixed income, commodities, fx).
 - 📩 Can reach out to me through betacarrot99@gmail.com
+- 👍🏻 Please FOLLOW ME if you find it useful

 <!---